frob/dc2019rtd/content/technology.md

       - I don't have an Alexa enabled device, but I have built and published Alexa skills.
       - Alexa Skills Kit makes it easier to just pick it up and build it.
       - A lot of DIYers will use Alexa to connect to any enpoint with ngrok and do home automation or something else.
+      - Amazon has developer programs to help, everything from mothly payments to top application to AWS vouchers to pay for the AWS services that they hope you will be using.
+      - I am not sure if they are still doing it, but when I made my voice app Amazon would give the developer a free echo dot if they had over 80 users in the first month.
+Mine got 78.
+So close!
         - as an example of that this is a video from the Ben Heck show where he used Alexa to automate his work bench.
           - https://www.youtube.com/watch?v=3TaLlI4BqeI